 Update Your Passport and Obtain Your Necessary Visa

 While those moving from one Schengen country to another will not need a visa, others will need to apply for a visa with the host country.
-U.S citizens can start by looking up country-specific visa requirements to identify what must be done in order to get a visa.
-Keep in mind that the visa application process can take 6 months or longer, so apply as early as possible.
+U.S citizens can start by looking up country-specific visa requirements to identify what must be done to get a visa.
+Keep in mind that the visa application process can take six months or longer, so apply as early as possible.

 Book Your International Ticket

-It’s no secret that flying to another country can be pricy.
-Start to examine flight prices as soon as possible, and set up price alerts to notify you if a flight becomes available for the price that you are hoping to pay.
+It’s no secret that flying to another country can be pricey.
+Start to examine flight prices as soon as possible, and set up price alerts to notify you if a flight becomes available for the amount that you are hoping to pay.
 While sites like Skyscanner can prove invaluable for finding the best deals on flights, be sure to keep tabs on individual airlines as well, as some may charge a premium for booking your airline ticket through third-party sites.